41012/pfms-support/FAQ.md

 Use nano editor, open file via`nano ~/.bashrc`  .
 Edit the file using arrows/backspace (the screen does not respond to a mouse), you can navigate via arrow keys to the bottom of file and then add the command.
 Save via CTRL+X and Y (follow prompts).

-## Error while loading shared libraryies: libpipes.so: cannot open shared object file
+## Error while loading shared libraryies: libpfmsconnector.so: cannot open shared object file

 This error occurs when trying to execute (run) `./command_ugv` and is not related to the building process, pipes indeed exists on your system, it is related to the runtime environment (when you try to run the executable).

-Try executing `ldconfig` in the terminal window prior to running `./command_ugv`.
+Try executing `sudo ldconfig` in the terminal window prior to running `./command_ugv`.